Summary

 This newfound freedom afforded employees greater transparency.
 Previously, employees had little idea of the options available, but they now had complete visibility into various open positions.
 To further support the aspirations of their workforce, POP allows users to implement customized notifications for vacancies that align with their professional goals.

 L’Oréal also recognized how they could use the program to identify employees at risk of leaving the company.
 They accomplished this by flagging individuals who applied for a given number of jobs within a year.
-HR facilitated these preemptive measures founded in the theory that if an employee is applying for positions internally, they are likely to be exploring external opportunities as well.
+HR facilitated these preemptive measures founded on the theory that if an employee is applying for positions internally, they are likely to be exploring external opportunities as well.

 Results: How POP Propelled Internal Mobility at L’Oréal